Abigail Van Slyck

 The research also resulted in the following publications: "Shaping Modern Boyhood: Indian Lore, Child Psychology, and the Cultural Landscape of Camp Ahmek," in Depicting Canada’s Children, edited by Loren Lerner (Waterloo, Ontario: Wilfrid Laurier University Press, 2009), 27-48; "Housing the Happy Camper: Tents and Cabins at Minnesota's Summer Camps," Minnesota History 58 (Summer 2002), and "Kitchen Technologies and Mealtime Rituals: Interpreting the Food Axis at American Summer Camps, 1890-1950," Technology and Culture 43 (Winter 2002).

-At Connecticut College, Professor Van Slyck directs the Architectural Studies Program, an interdisciplinary course of study that seeks to prepare students for further work in architectural history, architectural design, historic preservation, and a wide range of related disciplines.
+At Connecticut College, Professor Van Slyck has directed the architectural studies program, an interdisciplinary course of study that seeks to prepare students for further work in architectural history, architectural design, historic preservation, and a wide range of related disciplines.

 She is the recipient of the College's 2009 Nancy Batson Nisbet Rash Faculty Research Award, presented annually to a faculty member selected on the basis of outstanding scholarly or artistic accomplishments.